-Tools and Supplies
+6. Tools and Supplies

 Beyond office supplies, any tools or materials required to run your business can be deducted.

-Repairs and Maintenance Costs
+7. Repairs and Maintenance Costs

 Internet-related services include any domain registration fees and any webmaster consulting costs.

-Employee Wages and Bonuses
+12. Employee Wages and Bonuses

 If your staff members earn a reasonable wage for their work, employee wages can be deducted.
 In addition, certain bonuses and awards can be deducted.

 Use Form 1040, Schedule C to report the costs of any classes, workshops or conferences you’ve attended and document each as professional development.

-If you’re only liable for a portion of a debt, you may only deduct the interest you’re responsible for.
+If you’re only liable for a portion of a debt, you may deduct only the interest you’re responsible for paying.

 In addition, the claim for organizational costs allows you to deduct legal fees, state fees and travel fees for organizational meetings from your taxable income.